The Problem The Sleeve How It Works The Founder Who It's For Specs & Roadmap Blog Join Waitlist & Give Feedback

 Training Doesn't Transfer

 You nail every skill in practice.
-The moment pressure arrives: judges, competition, and high stakes moments.oments.
-Everything changes.
-Without physiological data that bridges practice and competition, you're guessing at what goes wrong.
+Then competition day arrives and something changes.
+The pressure, the silence, the judges — and suddenly the skill that felt automatic feels impossible.
+Without data that bridges practice and competition, you're left guessing at what went wrong.

 Without Believe Sleeve